-Law, Rules, and Regulations Description and Requirement WTP at Harihar Y = compliant (if applicable, specify expiration date of permit/clearance) N = non-compliant 1 N/A = not applicable (state justification) N/A EIA Notification The EIA Notification of 2006 and 2009 (replacing the EIA Notification of 1994) states that environmental clearance is required for certain defined activities/projects.
-Environmental clearance is not required as WTPs are not listed in the EIA Notification's "Schedule of Projects Requiring Prior Environmental Clearance" Manufacture, Storage, Storage of chlorine (threshold N/A and Import of Hazardous Chemical Rules, 1989 quantity greater than 10 tons but less than 25 tons) in WTPs will require clearance from Karnataka Pollution Control Board (WBPCB).
-Normally 1 or 2 tonners (of capacity 900 kg) are stored at the site Water (Prevention and N/A Control of Pollution) Act of 1974, Rules of 1975, and amendments In Karnataka, WTPs do not require consent from KSPCB Air (Prevention and Control of Pollution) Act of 1981, Rules of 1982 and amendments.
+Law, Rules, and Regulations Description and Requirement WTP at Harihar Y = compliant (if applicable, specify expiration date of permit/clearance) N = non-compliant N/A = not applicable (state justification) N/A EIA Notification The EIA Notification of 2006 and 2009 (replacing the EIA Notification of 1994) states that environmental clearance is required for certain defined activities/projects.
+Environmental clearance is not required as WTPs are not listed in the EIA Notification's "Schedule of Projects Requiring Prior Environmental Clearance" Manufacture, Storage, and Import of Hazardous Chemical Rules, 1989 Storage of chlorine (threshold quantity greater than 10 tons but less than 25 tons) in WTPs will require clearance from Karnataka Pollution Control Board (WBPCB).
+N/A Normally 1 or 2 tonners (of capacity 900 kg) are stored at the site Water (Prevention and Control of Pollution) Act of 1974, Rules of 1975, and amendments Consent to operate from KSPCB N/A In Karnataka, WTPs do not require consent from KSPCB Air (Prevention and Control of Pollution) Act of 1981, Rules of 1982 and amendments.
 Consent to operate from KSPCB no source of air emissions (e.g., standby power generators) Environment (Protection) Act, 1986 and CPCB Environmental Standards Emissions and discharges from the facilities to be created, refurbished, or augmented shall comply with the notified standards. a.
 Air emissions no monitoring conducted b.
-Effluent no monitoring conducted CPHEEO Drinking Applicable standards for drinking N - Water Quality Standards water at the consumer end No regular monitoring Is conducted; Although period monitoring is said to
+Effluent no monitoring conducted CPHEEO Drinking Water Quality Applicable standards for drinking N -